AndrewNatoli/laravel-5-simple-cms/README.md

 <a name="step1"></a>
 ### Step 1: Download the Repository

-Either Clone the repository using git clone: `git clone https://github.com/ozdemirburak/laravel-5-simple-cms.git CUSTOM_DIRECTORY` or install via <a target="_blank" href="https://github.com/ozdemirburak/laravel-5-simple-cms/archive/master.zip">zip</a> and extract to any of your folders you wish.
+Either Clone the repository using git clone: `git clone -b 5.1 https://github.com/ozdemirburak/laravel-5-simple-cms.git CUSTOM_DIRECTORY` or install via <a target="_blank" href="https://github.com/ozdemirburak/laravel-5-simple-cms/archive/5.1.zip">zip</a> and extract to any of your folders you wish.

 -----
 <a name="step2"></a>